Dan Mitrione: Uruguay

 In 1987, two years after being released from prison, the leader of the Tupamaros, Raúl Sendic, said in an interview that Mitrione had been selected for kidnapping because he had trained police in riot control, and as retaliation for the deaths of student protestors.
 He did not mention the accusations of torture.
-In addition, Sendic also revealed that Mitrione's death was unintended; the Tupamaro leaders had decided to keep Mitrione alive and hold him indefinitely instead of killing him if the government continued to refuse their demands.
+In addition, Sendic also said that Mitrione's death was unintended; the Tupamaro leaders had decided to keep Mitrione alive and hold him indefinitely instead of killing him if the government continued to refuse their demands.

 On August 7, 1970, just a week after the kidnapping, the Uruguayan police raided the house where the Tupamaro leadership was staying and captured Sendic and the others.
 A short time later, he said, the replacement leadership, which also knew of the plan to keep Mitrione alive, was also captured.
 "Those captured lost all contact with the others," he said, "and when the deadline came the group that was left with Mitrione did not know what to do.
 So they decided to carry out the threat."

 Continuing controversy and diplomatic exchanges

-The Mitrione case continued to reverberate within U.S.-Uruguayan relations in 2008, with U.S. Ambassador to Uruguay Frank E. Baxter being involved in high level exchanges about Uruguayan investigations into other crimes committed during the country's civilian-military dictatorship from 1973 until 1985, to which linkages were allegedly perceived.
+The Mitrione case continued to reverberate within U.S.–Uruguayan relations in 2008, with U.S. Ambassador to Uruguay Frank E. Baxter being involved in high level exchanges about Uruguayan investigations into other crimes committed during the country's civilian–military dictatorship from 1973 until 1985, to which linkages were allegedly perceived.

 Commemoration

 The Nixon Administration, through spokesman Ron Ziegler, affirmed that Mitrione's "devoted service to the cause of peaceful progress in an orderly world will remain as an example for free men everywhere."
 His funeral was widely publicised by the U.S. media and was attended by, amongst others, David Eisenhower and Richard Nixon's secretary of state William Rogers.

-Frank Sinatra and Jerry Lewis held a benefit concert for his family in Richmond, Indiana.
+Frank Sinatra and Jerry Lewis held a benefit concert for his family in Richmond in Indiana.